Oakdale, New York

 Oakdale is a hamlet (and census-designated place) in Suffolk County, New York, United States, situated on the South Shore of Long Island.
-The hamlet's population was 7,974 at the 2010 census.
+As of the 2020 census, Oakdale had a population of 7,430.
 Oakdale is in the Town of Islip.
 It has been home to Gilded Age mansions, the South Side Sportsmen's Club, the main campus of Dowling College and the Long Island Sharks hockey team.
 TSPL, “Trampoline Soccer Premier League” was also created here.
 It is now home to Connetquot River State Park Preserve.

 History

 Oakdale was founded around two Native American trade routes, where Sunrise Highway and Montauk Highway currently lie.
 Oakdale was part of the royal land grant given to William Nicoll, who founded Islip Town in 1697.
 Local historian Charles P. Dickerson wrote in 1975 that Oakdale's name appeared to come from a Nicoll descendant in the mid-19th century.
 The community includes: St. John's Episcopal Church, built in 1765, is the third oldest church on Long Island.

 The community originated with a tavern owned by Eliphalet (Liff) Snedecor in what is now Connetquot River State Park Preserve.
 Soon after its founding in 1820, Snedecor's Tavern began drawing New York bluebloods and business barons who wined and dined in remote joy when they weren't fishing and hunting nearby.
 "Liff's food is as good as his creek", a magazine writer declared in 1839 referring to the food and Connetquot River.
 The writer added: "and the two are only second to his mint juleps and champagne punch; whoever gainsays either fact deserves hanging without benefit of clergy."

 In 1866, as the railroad reached the area, Liff's wealthy patrons formed the South Side Sportsmen's Club, and soon the race was on to see who could create the most superb spread in the thick forests adjoining Great South Bay.
 The most prominent were built by William K. Vanderbilt, grandson of railroad magnate Cornelius Vanderbilt; Frederick G. Bourne, president of the Singer Sewing Machine Co., and Christopher Robert II, an eccentric heir to a sugar fortune.
 Meanwhile, William Bayard Cutting, a lawyer, financier and railroad man, built his estate next door in Great River, New York which had once been west Oakdale.

 In 1912, Jacob Ockers of Oakdale organized the Bluepoint Oyster Co., which became the largest oyster producer and shipper in the country.

+Renovations to Oakdale's only community pool at Byron Lake Park reached completion in 2024.